jenkinsci/permissive-script-security-plugin/README.md

 # permissive-script-security-plugin
 Permissive Script Security Plugin

-Turn on permissive mode of Script Security Plugin.
+Turns on permissive mode of Script Security Plugin.
 Problematic signatures will be logged but access will not be rejected.

-This plugin enables execution of unsecured groovy scripts on Jenkins controller.
+This plugin enables execution of unsecured Groovy scripts on Jenkins controller.
 Do not use it unless you know what you are doing.

 Suppressing the security put in place in several Jenkins plugins is